Did Everything in One Day

 There are no trees in the park but lots of scrub and various cactus which means you will be hiking in the open - an important factor in the summer months.
 These trails can be hiked separately or combined (I suggest you combine the hikes totaling approx 8 miles).
 Both hikes start at the Rio Grande Trailhead; the Canyon Rim Trail branches off approx .45 miles in (according to the park trail map).
 Of the two trails, the Rio Grande Trail is the easiest as you are hiking on a crushed stone/dirt road along the western edge of the park.
 Both trails are well marked with mileage markers about every .25 mile.
 Where there is a junction with another trail, it is clearly marked.

 Panther Cave is one of the park highlights and well worth the effort to see it.
-Be advised, you cannot go to Panther Cave but view it from viewpoint across the canyon (there is a boat tour available at certain times of the year but I have no direct knowledge of the cost or when it is offered).
+Understand that you cannot go to Panther Cave but view it from the viewpoint across the canyon (there is a boat tour available at certain times of the year but I have no direct knowledge of the cost or when it is offered).

-A word of advice - look to the right of the Pather Cave Overlook shelter/info kiosk and you'll see a trail (not listed on the map) that goes along the edge of the cliff.
-Follow it, always making sure you stay safe, and at some point you'll have a direct view across the canyon to the inside of the cave with the pictographs.
+A word of advice - look to the right of the Pather Cave Overlook shelter/info kiosk and you'll see a trail that goes along the edge of the cliff (not listed on the map).
+Follow the trail, always making sure you stay safe, and at some point you'll have a direct view across the canyon to see inside the cave with the pictographs.

 GET A FREE TRAILS MAP at the Visitor Center!!!

 NO WATER on the trails - make sure you bring plenty.

 Water, shade, info and toilets available at the Visitor Center.